eoinkelly/notes/go/go.md

 * interfaces
     * interfaces are declared explicitly but satisfied implicitly
         * a form of duck typing that is checkable at compile time
-    * interfacesa are usually small (0-2 methods)
+    * interfaces are usually small (0-2 methods)
-    * an object can satisfy many interafces
+    * an object can satisfy many interfaces
     * the "empty interface" is an interface with no methods that all objects satisfy
         * this is useful for creating methods can can take any object - you can